 While not as safe, some riders prefer the half-helmets, or buckets. in this case, I’d recommend the ILM Motorcycle Half Helmet as the best motorcycle half helmet for most riders.
 For safety, you would be better off with a full-face or modular design, but some of you will choose looks and style over safety and comfort.

 One of the best features of the ILM Motorcycle Half Helmet is the integrated drop down sun visor.
 This removes the need for sunglasses and helps to keep the sun, wind, and road debris out of your eyes when you’re riding.
 The visor can also be removed and replaced whether it needs to be cleaned or if you don’t want to use it.

 This model comes with a quick-release chin strap making it easy to put on and take off.
 To help with ventilation, there is venting through the pads to improve air flow.
 Speaking of the pads, the padding inside can be removed and easily washed at the end of the season.

 There aren’t many style options with the ILM Motorcycle Half Helmet.
 You can choose from a matte black or glossy black design depending on your preferences.
 This helmet is also DOT certified and meets the minimum of motorcycle safety requirements.

 Some riders have complained that the padding is stiff and firm.
 I would imagine that the becomes more comfortable the more it’s used.
 Personally, I would still recommend going with a full face or modular design for more safety.
-Otherwise, the ILM half helmet is a good choice if you’re looking for this style without breaking the bank.
+Otherwise, the ILM Motorcycle Half Helmet is a good choice if you’re looking for this style without breaking the bank.

 Not only is the Daytona Cruiser a good choice for scooter riders, but it’s a cool style for motorbikes as well.
 It has that futuristic design while being a practical choice for most riding conditions.
 The larger sides help to protect your neck, the size of your face, and ears should you get involved in a crash or accident.